• Forest Protection and Indigenous Self-Governance in Mexico

 Impacts

-Creation of ecological corridors, forest restoration zones and agroforestry mixed cultivation areas in 5 localities.
+Localities receive ecological corridors, forest restoration zones, and agroforestry mixed cropping areas.

-7 community mediators and 13 members of the Commissariat for Common Goods have been trained in the sustainable use of resources, networked with other stakeholders and actively impart this knowledge to community members.
+Community facilitators and 13 members of the Commissariat for Community Goods trained on topics of sustainable resource use, further dissemination of this knowledge to community members.

 Impressions